fmannhardt/fmannhardt.de/src/pages/pages/thesis/index.md

 ## Technical Content

-Of course, I am biased, but I think that despite its length (*425 pages*) it serves as nice introduction to **Multi-perspective Conformance Checking** (Chapter 4 and 5).
+I am biased, of course, but I think that despite its length (*425 pages*) it serves as nice introduction to **Multi-perspective Conformance Checking** (Chapter 4 and 5).
 Of course there are much more topics covered, such as Chapter 8 on **Data-aware Heuristics Process Discovery** in which the well-known *Heuristics Miner* algorithm is extended with an approach to detect data-dependent behavior and Chapter 9 on *Guided Process Discovery* in which existing process discovery methods can be improved by using multi-perspective activity patterns to raise the abstraction level of the event log.
 The thesis chapters are fairly independent from each other.

 ## Tools

-I like to actually realize my ideas as working software.
-I take pride in going the extra mile to make software that is actually usable and can be built upon by other people.

 ### Multi-perspective Process Explorer (MPE)